NickvisionApps/libnick/README.md

 ## Dependencies
 The following are a list of dependencies used by libnick.

-The recommendation and below commands will use vcpkg to pull these dependencies.
+The recommendation is to (and below commands will) use vcpkg to pull these dependencies.
 However, vcpkg is not a requirement as long as the system provides these dependencies correctly.

 ### All Platforms
 - boost-json